Knowledge Strata

 Structured interviewing

-Layer 1 — general
+Layer 1 · general

 Hiring interviews, user research, stakeholder discovery.

-Layer 2 — specialised
+Layer 2 · industry

 A legal deposition or expert-witness interview.

-The split inside Layer 3
+The split · inside L3

-The test: Could a competent insider use the written material alone to make the same call reliably?
+The test: could a competent insider use the written material alone to make the same call reliably?
+Yes → L3a, AI can learn it.
+No → L3b, the judgement still depends on specific people.
+That’s the layer AI can’t copy.

 Pricing & discount decisions